 Spooky savoury feasts

-Give your favourite little horrors a Halloween party like no other, and they are sure to be shrieking with excitement.
-But let's face it, few things are more terrifying than a room full of very over-excited kids.
-So if you want to take things slowly with the sugar, we have a few savoury suggestions that should keep them at the table.
-Witches' brew pea & bacon chowder, eyeball pasta and cheesy bean potatoes are all fun and popular with kids.
+Throw your favourite little horrors a Halloween party using our guide and they're sure to shriek with excitement.
+Although, for grown-ups, few things are more terrifying than a room full of overexcited kids.
+With that in mind, you may want to scale back the sugar, but we have plenty of tasty savoury suggestions that should keep them at the table and, of course, a few sweet treats are a must.

 Run a few silly contests for awards like, 'biggest witch's nose', 'best broom' or 'scariest fingernails' so that everyone wins a little prize.
 Great homemade giveaways include these eerie eyeball cake pops, toffee popcorn bark or squeamish squares.

-Try spicing up traditional apple bobbing by adding some milk and food dye into the mix to make it frogspawn green or blood-curding red.
+Try spicing up traditional apple bobbing by adding some milk and food dye to the mix to make it frogspawn green, or blood-curding red.
 You could also add edible glitter and fake spiders to turn it into a witch's potion or a giant's blood bath.
 Whoever bobs the most apples in a limited space of time could win a small party bag of treats to take home.

 Do you have any terrible treats in store for your little ones?
-We'd love to hear your ideas...
+Leave a comment below...